kaimadk/take-home/README.md

 This dahsboard exposes metrics, structed logging and tracing capabilities.
 It might be important to keep an eye on the logs.

-The Energycom.Analysis project is automatically wired to post logs and tracrs here.
+The Energycom.Analysis project is automatically wired to post logs and traces here.

 *NB* There is a current issue with aspire where exposed containers require the aspire app-host to be running to access them (due to some configured docker proxy settings).
 In other words if you need to query the database the app host project needs to be running.